 GEMINI (May 21-June 20) You are more grounded than you realize.
 A close associate seems out of sorts and might become controlling as a result.
 A friend might surprise you with unexpected news.

 CANCER (June 21-July 22) Speak your mind.
 Don't expect someone to know that there might be a problem.
-Allow your imagination to help you find the right words to encourage a loved one.
+Allow your your time.
+Make a call to